• Participate in Research

 Meet Our Research Community Health Workers

-Our Research Community Health Workers (CHWs), Meaghan and Asha, are dedicated to bridging the gap between academic research and community health.
-They work directly with community members, organizations, and researchers to ensure that health initiatives are informed by the needs and realities of the communities we serve.
+Our Community Relations Coordinator, Meaghan Sapp, dually serves as a Research Community Health Workers (CHWs) and is dedicated to bridging the gap between academic research and community health.
+She works directly with community members, organizations, and researchers to ensure that health initiatives are informed by the needs and realities of the communities we serve.

 Meaghan possesses a solid foundation in community health with backgrounds in research, clinical support and nutrition education.
 She is focused on supporting and implementing community health initiatives, particularly those aimed at maternal and child health and behavioral health.
 Her work as a CHW involves building meaningful relationships with community members, collecting & analyzing data, and helping to create impactful solutions that enhance public health outcomes.